Sobekneferu: Reign

-The Middle Kingdom was in decline by the time of Sobekneferu's accession.
-The peak of the Middle Kingdom is attributed to Senusret III and Amenemhat III.
+By the time of Sobekneferu's accession to the throne, the Middle Kingdom was in decline.
+It had peaked during the reigns of Senusret III and Amenemhat III.
 Senusret III formed the basis for the legendary character Sesostris described by Manetho and Herodotus.
 He led military expeditions into Nubia and into Syria-Palestine and built a 60 m tall mudbrick pyramid as his monument.
 He reigned for 39 years, as evidenced by an inscription in Abydos, where he was buried.
-Amenemhat III, in contrast, presided over a peaceful Egypt that consisted of monumental constructions, the development of Faiyum, and numerous mining expeditions.
+Amenemhat III, in contrast, presided over a peaceful Egypt that consisted of monumental constructions, the development of Faiyum, numerous mining expeditions, and the building of two pyramids at Dahshur and at Hawara.
 His reign lasted at least 45 years, probably longer.
-He built two pyramids, at Dahshur and at Hawara.
 Nicolas Grimal notes that such long reigns contributed to the end of the Twelfth Dynasty, but without the collapse that ended the Old Kingdom.
-Amenemhat IV ruled for 9 or 10 years.
-There is little information regarding his reign.
+Amenemhat IV, ruled for nine or ten years, but there is scant information regarding his reign.

 It is to this backdrop that Sobekneferu acquired the throne.
-She reigned for around 4 years, but as with her predecessor, there are few surviving records.
+She is the earliest confirmed woman to rule Egypt as a 'female king' and the first to adopt the full royal titulary.
+She was also the first ruler associated with the crocodile god Sobek by name, whose identity appears in both her nomen and praenomen.
+She reigned for around four years, but as with her predecessor, there are few surviving records.
 Her death brought a close to the Twelfth Dynasty and began the Second Intermediate Period spanning the following two centuries.

 This period is poorly understood owing to the paucity of references to the rulers of the time.
 She was succeeded by either Sobekhotep I or Wegaf, who inaugurated the Thirteenth Dynasty.
 Stephen Quirke proposed, based on the numerosity of kingships and brevity of their rule, that a rotating succession of kings from Egypt's most powerful families took the throne.
-They retained Itj-tawy as their capital through the Thirteenth Dynasty.
-Their role, however, was relegated to a much lesser status than earlier and power rested within the administration.
+They retained Itỉ-tawy as their capital through the Thirteenth Dynasty.
+Their role, however, was relegated to a reduced status and power rested within the administration.
 It is generally accepted that Egypt remained unified until late into the dynasty.
-Kim Ryholt contends that the Fourteenth Dynasty instead arose in the Nile Delta at the end of Sobekneferu's reign as a rival to the Thirteenth.
+Kim Ryholt proposes that the Fourteenth Dynasty arose in the Nile Delta at the end of Sobekneferu's reign as a rival to the Thirteenth.
 Thomas Schneider argues that the evidence for this hypothesis is weak.